adaltas/node-nikita/src/core/system_limits.coffee.md

 ## Ulimit commands

-Pass the "S" option to "ulimit" will impact the effective limit ("soft" limit) and the "H" the "hard" limit (maximum value that can be defined by the user).
+The "S" option to "ulimit" impact the effective limit ("soft" limit) and the "H" impact the "hard" limit (maximum value that can be defined by the user).

 | resource             |   soft     |   hard     |  unit   |
 |----------------------|------------|------------|---------|